NREL/WETOStack/docs/workshop.md

 - Personnel barriers - do we have staff with the relevant experience?
 - What's missing in the proposed best practices?

-## Breakout 4: Where to invest time and efforts in the upcoming FY's
+## Discussion 4: Where to invest time and efforts in the upcoming FY's

 The Portfolio Coordination project will be active through FY25.
-The final breakout session is an opportunity for workshop attendees to inform the direction of future efforts around software quality including within the scope of the Portfolio Coordination project.
+The final discussion is an opportunity for workshop attendees to inform the direction of future efforts around software quality including within the scope of the Portfolio Coordination project.